Effect of a in-plane magnetic field on the microwave assisted magnetotransport in a two-dimensional electron system

 We have used the symmetric gauge for $B_{z}$: $\overrightarrow{A_{B_{z}}}=-\frac{1}{2}\overrightarrow{r}\times \overrightarrow{B}=(-\frac{y}{2}B_{z},\frac{x}{2}B_{z},0)$, and the Landau gauge for $B_{x}$: $\overrightarrow{A_{B_{x}}}=(0,-zB_{x},0)$. $w_{z}$ is the cyclotron frequency of $B_{z}$: $w_{z}=\frac{eB_{z}}{m^{*}}$ and $w_{x}$ of $B_{x}$: $w_{x}=\frac{eB_{x}}{m^{*}}$. $L_{z}$ is the z-component of the electron total angular momentum.
 According to the experimental parameters used\cite{yang,mani2} the hamiltonian term $ \frac{1}{2}w_{x}z(exB_{z}-2P_{y})<< H_{xy}+H_{z}$.
 Then, we can discard this term and write: $H_{0}\simeq H_{xy}+H_{z}$

 When one considers a parabolic potential for $V(z)$: $V(z)=\frac{1}{2}m^{*}w_{0}^{2} z^{2}$, the Hamiltonian $H_{z}$ can finally be written as:

 and the Schrodinger equation of $H_{0}$ can directly be solved.
 We obtain the wave functions of two harmonic oscillators, one is two-dimensional in the $x-y$ plane and the other one is one-dimensional in the $z$-direction.
 In a semiclassical approach the electron is subjected simultaneously to two independent harmonic motions with a trajectory depicted in Figure 1: the electron performs a circular movement in the $x-y$ plane and at the same time a 1D harmonic oscillating motion in the $z$ direction.
 In Fig. 1(a) we present the semiclassical trajectory of an electron in a 2D parabolic potential: the electron trajectory is circular.
-In Fig. 1(b), we add a parabolic potential in the $z$ direction, then the electron trajectory is circular in the plane and at the same time is oscillating in $z$.
-In Fig. 1(c) and 1(d), we introduce $B_{||}$ and the oscillations in $z$ direction increase with the intensity of $B_{||}$.
+In Fig. In Fig. 1(b) and 1(c),we add a parabolic potential in the $z$ direction, then the electron trajectory is circular in the plane and at the same time is oscillating in $z$.
+We introduce also $B_{||}$ and the oscillations in $z$ direction increase with the intensity of $B_{||}$.
 We obtain similar results when $B_{||}=B_{y}$.

 The problem of two-dimensional electrons subjected to magnetic fields at arbitrary angles has been already solved analytically with a parabolic confinement in the perpendicular direction\cite{maan,merlin}.
 According to these results the Hamiltonian can be transformed through a rotation of the coordinate system with a certain angle.
 The obtained Hamiltonian corresponds to two Hamiltonians of quantum harmonic oscillators and can be exactly solved\cite{maan,merlin}.